 – Focus on what’s going to be in the picture.
 You may have a killer watch or amazing shoes on, but if the picture is shoulders up, think about a brooch or necklace close to your face.
 I would go conservative here — pearls or something delicate, rather than something big and blingy, but again, that’s me.

 – Finally, look like yourself — or at least your interview/first meeting self.
 If you always wear eyeglasses, keep them on in your photo.
 If you never wear your hair up, don’t get a fancy French twist because you think it looks more professional.
 If you never wear your curly hair straight, don’t get a blowout for the photo.
 For me, a “first meeting” look for anything would involve contacts and my hair down (even though it’s probably 50/50 after that, and 90% glasses/hair up when I’m working quietly with no meetings planned), so those would be my personal choices, but again — that’s me.

 Readers, what did you wear for your corporate headshots?
 Have you seen any truly regrettable headshots, either in your own organization or elsewhere?
 (Gaah, and as I type that I seem to remember readers talking negatively about a political/academic figure’s headshot recentlyish.
-Ah yes: here’s the thread, from last August regarding Ambassador Samantha Power.
+Ah yes: here’s the thread, from last August regarding Ambassador Samantha Power — I believe we were discussing this photograph.
 For my $.02 I think a collared blazer would have been an amazing addition, but I don’t have any big issues with her makeup, hair, or jewelry choices — I suspect that’s what she looks like in real life, and her resume speaks so much louder than her photograph.)